armory3d/armory_docs/graphics/screen-effects.md

 ## Bloom {#bloom}

-Bloom or Glow is a screen-effect that reproduces artifacts occuring in real world cameras, and helps giving the illusion of bright light seen through a camera.
+Bloom or Glow is a screen-effect that reproduces artifacts occurring in real world cameras, and helps giving the illusion of bright light seen through a camera.
 Due to the limitations of typical display sets not supporting HDR \(High Dynamic Range\), the possibility to render exceptionally bright objects is not available and thus clamped to an ordinary white color on SDR \(Standard Dynamic Range\).
 Despite this, game engines can still take HDR into account in terms of effects, where the HDR values are made available for shaders, with bloom being one of them.

 With the default settings Armory Engine adds bloom for elements that have a brightness higher than what an SDR display set is capable of rendering \(A value of 1 being equal to white\).
 ![](/graphics/img/se/Bloom_Image.jpg)